maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 Please read the section on [inputs](Inputs.md) first.

+The goal of these input types is to provide *modest* facilities for MCQ.
+If these features are extensively used we will consider modifying the functionality.
+Please contact the developers with comments.

 ## Model answer ##

 This input type uses the "model answer" both to input the teacher's answer and the other options.
 In this respect, this input type is unique, and the "model answer" field does *not* contain just the teacher's model answer.